tranquilitybase-io/tb-gcp/tb-marketplace/tb-gcp-dep-guide.md

 Upon deployment completion, the section next steps informs of how you can:
 - open an SSH connection into the the Tranquility Base bootstrap server (called 'tb011f7b-bootstrap-vm' in the example) that has just been deployed.
-- Run the following command to deploy the Landing Zone.
-Logs will be output to /var/log/bootstrap.log
+- Run the following commands to deploy the Landing Zone
+    - `sudo chmod +x /opt/tb/repo/tb-gcp-tr/landingZone/tb-welcome`
     - `sudo /opt/tb/repo/tb-gcp-tr/landingZone/tb-welcome`

 - connect into the Eagle Console to choose some deployment options and complete the Landing Zone deployment

 ![Open Cloud shell](./img/deployed.png)